Stormontgate

-Stormontgate was the controversy surrounding an alleged Provisional Irish Republican Army spy ring and intelligence-gathering operation based in Stormont, the parliament building of Northern Ireland.
-The term was coined in October 2002 after the arrest of Sinn Féin's Northern Ireland Assembly group administrator Denis Donaldson, his son-in-law Ciarán Kearney, and former porter William Mackessy for intelligence-gathering on 4 October 2002.
+Stormontgate was a political scandal in Northern Ireland, over an alleged Provisional Irish Republican Army spy ring and intelligence-gathering operation based in Stormont.
+The term was coined after the arrest of Sinn Féin's Northern Ireland Assembly group administrator Denis Donaldson, his son-in-law Ciarán Kearney, and former porter William Mackessy for intelligence-gathering on 4 October 2002.
+The charges were dropped in December 2005, after it was determined that Donaldson had been an MI5 spy working to support Ulster Unionist Party leader David Trimble; any IRA spy ring was fictitious.
+Donaldson publicly admitted this later that month and moved to Donegal, where he was assassinated in April 2006.